lsnow99/conductorr/README.md

 - `PG_SSL` If set to anything other than the empty string, Conductorr will force SSL for PostgreSQL connections (optional)
 - `DB_PATH` When using SQLite, this is the path for the database file.
 Do not append any URL parameters to the end.

+## FAQ

+### Why is Conductorr Needed and How Does it Differ from Other PVRs?
+Conductorr actually began as an entirely [different project]() that glued together Radarr, Sonarr, Filebot, and Plex to process downloads, specifically in Kubernetes where a library is mounted over NFS.
+After growing frustrated of managing this array of different services, I thought it would be a fun project to build a replacement to this pipeline that handled everything in one elegant service.
+Other more mature PVRs like Sonarr and Radarr are great choices for most users, however, Conductorr differs in a few key ways that may make it more desirable for certain setups.
+For one, Conductorr supports both movies and tv series all in one interface.
+Conductorr also behaves nicely in containerized environments.
+For power users, CSL scripts can be customized very precisely to ensure the correct releases are always downloaded.

 ## Developing

 To develop on Conductorr, first clone the repository.